amitxv/PC-Tuning/docs/physical-setup.md

 ## Minimize Interference

-- Move devices that produce RF, EMF and EMI such as radios, cellphones and routers away from your setup as they have the potential to increase latency due to unwanted behavior of electrical components
+- Move devices that produce interference such as radios, cellphones, routers and more away from your setup as they have the potential to increase latency due to unwanted behavior of electrical components

 - Always favor wired over cordless.
 Wireless devices also tend to implement aggressive power saving for a longer battery life